 In addition, the Department also offers additional support to women on maternity leave.
 We also hold a popular, annual family party, for departmental staff members, students and their families.

 University Nursery Sponsored Priority Scheme: The University has a scheme that enables colleges and departments to nominate staff for a priority on the University nursery waiting list (called a “sponsored priority”).
-Psychiatry has one sponsored priority and details of eligibility and how to apply can be found below.
+Psychiatry has three sponsored priority places and details of eligibility and how to apply can be found below.
 Please note that a sponsored priority does not guarantee a nursery place, and recipients of a sponsored priority will be liable to pay all nursery fees.

 Many staff members work flexibly, for example working only during term-time, working flexible hours, working full-time across four days per week, and working from home as needed, and we aim to accommodate flexible working wherever possible.
 In some cases, arrangements are managed informally within research groups, whilst in other cases staff members formally request flexible working.